 - Notify the EPA at least forty-eight (48) hours prior to the start of any flaring or venting, and provide ample notice to other applicable regulatory Agencies.
 Such notification shall include data regarding: - a.
-Location where flaring and venting will occur; - b.
-Period during which the activity will be carried out; - c.
+Location where flaring and venting will occur;

+b.
+Period during which the activity will be carried out;

+- c.
 The expected volume of hydrocarbons to be flared, the expected quantity of specific pollutants that may be emitted (including carbon dioxide or carbon dioxide equivalent), and the expected amount of energy that may be released.
 Note that fuel gas flared or vented, must be reported as fuel gas and not flare gas; and - d.
-Any mitigation measures to be applied to reduce gas emissions and prevent/reduce harm to seabirds.
+Any mitigation measures to be applied to reduce gas emissions and prevent/reduce harm to seabirds. - 12.2 Assign experienced person(s) responsible for observing the flare during the Well Testing. - Only use combustion equipment designed and built to certified engineering codes and standards.
+The flare must not be operated outside designed operating ranges. - Only use flare equipment that have been thoroughly inspected, well maintained, monitored, certified and function-tested, prior to and throughout well testing operations. - 12.5 Install high-integrity instrument pressure protection systems, as necessary, to reduce overpressure events and avoid or reduce flaring situations. - 12.6 Flaring must cease if an oil sheen is observed, and can only resume when the cause is identified and rectified. - 12.7 Install the flare at least 50 metres from storage tanks containing flammable liquids or vapours. - 12.8 Position flare at a safe distance (at least 50 metres) from accommodation units.